 and creatures of the world are unutterably

 themselves.
 Everything is waiting for you.

 It was on the last morning of my recent trip to the Bosque del Apache that I took this photograph.
 How lucky I was to be the only person on the edge of a field where two mule deer bucks and their harems grazed through a canvas of wild grasses and brittle weeds.

 I’d spent at least fifteen solace-drenched minutes as they meandered quietly through the field.
 But then a couple of cars wound their way around the bend, surprising one of the bucks.

 It really is something else to see a buck break into what I can only describe as a jubilant bounce.
 With hooves tucked under, he gracefully levitated over and over as if gravity had completely lost hold of his rippling body.
-How strong and how utterly handsome he was!
+How strong and how utterly handsome!

 At first, I was a bit dismayed that the doe was standing “in the way”, but after further consideration, I really do love how she just stands there, watching.
 I imagine she must have been admiring him as much as I was.
 What a sight to behold, bounding like a magical reindeer through the morning glow.

 David Whyte’s poem ends with an astonishing phrase: Everything is waiting for you.

 Not just a portion, but the whole wild field, brimming with possibility.